RiledUpCrow/Flier/docs/Action.md

 This action is an attack which shoots a burst of straight-flying projectile-based bullets in the direction the player is looking.

+This weapon type is very limited because of how the server handles projectile collisions and there are visual bugs in client with fast projectiles.
+It's recommended that you use Particle Weapon described below as your main weapon and leave this one for simple pistols and such.

 ```
 gun_action:
   type: projectileGun